sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 > - Event Location (city, country):
 > - Duration of stay (days, nights):
 >
-> - Is quarantine required for travel?
+> - Is quarantine required for
+?
 If so, for how long:
 > - Registration fee:
 > - Airfare:
 > - Ground transportation: